2010 Chrysler Sebring ConvertibleA convertible with a hard shell!

 Behind the wheel of the 2010 Sebring convertible was enjoyable especially with the top down.
 Yes, I am a sun lover!
 The Sebring is not a sports car and doesn’t try to be one either.
 It delivers a smooth and comfortable ride.
 The convertible is actually 400-pounds heavier than the sedan and if you were to drive them back to back it would be noticeable in the handling and performance.
 No doubt, however, the Sebring still drives well.
 Since I had the 3.7-liter V-6 in my test vehicle the performance aspect was fine.

-· Limited rear leg room
+Room for improvement:· Limited rear leg room

-· Retractable Hardtop
+Cool Features:· Retractable Hardtop

 · DVD rear-seat entertainment system